influxdata/docs-v2/content/influxdb/v2.5/reference/glossary.md

 A whole number that is positive or zero (`0`, `143`).
 Also known as a "uinteger."
 InfluxDB supports 64-bit unsigned integers (minimum: `0`, maximum: `18446744073709551615`).
-In [annotated CSV](/influxdb/v2.5/reference/syntax/annotated-csv/), columns that contain integers are annotated with the `unisgnedLong` datatype.
+In [annotated CSV](/influxdb/v2.5/reference/syntax/annotated-csv/), columns that contain integers are annotated with the `unsignedLong` datatype.

 Related entries: [integer](#integer)